CodeJugalbandi/Paradigms/scratch/MarsRover/ReadMe.md

      rove←{⎕IO←0
            (position heading commands)←⍵        ⍝ Deconstruct right argument
-           directions←'NESW'                    ⍝ One letter per direction
-           movement←4 2⍴¯1 0, 0 1, 1 0, 0 ¯1    ⍝ One row per direction
+           movement←4 2⍴¯1 0, 0 1, 1 0, 0 ¯1    ⍝ One row per direction (NESW)
            bearings←4|+\heading,¯1+'LMR'⍳commands ⍝ Bearing after each command
-           movements←movement[¯1↓bearings;]×'M'=commands ⍝ Movement resulting from each command (+⌿position⍪movements),directions[¯1↑bearings] ⍝ Return final position and bearing }
+           moves←movement[¯1↓bearings;]×'M'=commands ⍝ Movement resulting from each command (+⌿position⍪moves),'NESW'[¯1↑bearings] ⍝ Return final position and bearing }

 We could call it as follows:

           rove (3 3) 'E' 'MMRMMLMRML'
+    6 6 E

-Note that there are no conditionals and no loops in the above function: Every operation is applied to dense arrays of small integers.
-This means that the function will be efficient even when executed by an interpreter, and that a compiler stands a decent chance of running large parts of the code - possibly all of it - in parallel.
+Note that there are no conditionals and no loops in the above function. the operations are applied to dense arrays of small integers or chacters.
+The "switches" on the three different commands are implemented by computing numbers (¯1 0 1) for LMR, and by multiplying movements by the result of comparing the commands to M - and switching on direction has become indexing into the movement array.
+This means that the function will be efficient even when executed by an interpreter, and also that it can be compiled for highly data parallel execution if suitable hardware is available.

 **BRAHMA** Let me re-write this in JavaScript again.
 So, I don't need ```COMPASS``` macro this time, a simple Array holding the movement tuples would do.
 The indices of the array represent directions ```1``` for ```N```, ```2``` for ```E```, ```3``` for ```S``` and ```4``` for ```W```.